Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ## Installation ##

+A custom automatic installation script, `install-msg.py`, has been developed to provide

+* Creation of a distribution archive from the source code base.
+* Installation, or updating of an existing installation, from the installer within the distribution archive.

+It is intended to facilitate the maintenace of the software installation while at the same time allowing development of the source code base.
+It is used like so

+	python install-msg.py --sourcePath ${SOURCE_CODE_BASE_PATH} --installUserPath ${DESTINATION_BASE_PATH}

-The software distribution archive is in tar gz format and can be extracted using
+The software distribution archive is managed by `distutils` and is in tar gz format.
+It can be extracted using

     $ tar -zxvf Maui-Smart-Grid-1.0.0.tar.gz